RobloxAPI/doc/GUIDELINES.md

 [DRAFT]

 # Guidelines
-This document provides guidelines for writing documentation for the [Roblox][roblox] Lua application programming interface (API).
+This project aims to provide documentation for the [Roblox][roblox] Lua application programming interface (API).
+This document provides guidelines for writing API documents for this project.

 [roblox]: https://corp.roblox.com/